-When we today arrive to Visingsö on a sunny summer day when vätten looks most beautiful it’s hard to imagine that once upon a time Sweden kept their Russian prisoners from the war under 1700’s.
+When we today arrive to Visingsö on a sunny summer day when Vättern looks most beautiful it’s hard to imagine that once upon a time Sweden kept their Russian prisoners from the war under 1700’s here.

-Visingsö - Swedens biggest prison for the war.
+Visingsö - Swedens largest prison for the war.

 Under the nordic war Sweden took a lot of people from other countries (under the war) as prisoners.
-A lot of these were taken to Visingsö.
-The prisoners was from Russia, denmark, Poland, England and Holland.. but the russians took the price of most people.
+Many of these were taken to Visingsö.
+The prisoners was from Russia, Denmark, Poland, England and Holland.. but the Russians took the price of most people.

 Sickness and starving.

-It did not look good at the prison at visningsborgs castle.
-A lot of disease spread and a lot of the prisoners started to die.
+It did not look good at the prison at Visingsborgs castle.
+Many diseases where spread and a lot of the prisoners started to die.
 If they didn't die from being infected they probably died from starving to death.
 A lot of prisoners started trying to escape and get food at Gränna or even Jönköping.

 Most of the prisoners had their last days at Visingsö.
-A lot of them died by starving or diseases that went around.
-So later in time people thought it was more than right to let them have a cemetery at the Island.
-Today people say it’s around 200 Russian people buried there, and you should not go there at night.
+Many of them died by starving or diseases that went around.
+So later on people thought it was more than right to let them have a cemetery at the Island.
+Today we think is more than 200 Russian people buried there, and it is not a good thought to go there by night

 The big Nordic war was a war that happened between year 1700 - 1721 in northern, central and eastern Europe.
 The war happened under many years and cost Sweden a lot of money.
 Because of the wars end Sweden had no longer the power over the Baltic Sea.